python/cpython/Doc/reference/executionmodel.rst

-The following constructs bind names: formal parameters to functions, :keyword:`import` statements, class and function definitions (these bind the class or function name in the defining block), and targets that are identifiers if occurring in an assignment, :keyword:`for` loop header, or after :keyword:`!as` in a :keyword:`with` statement or :keyword:`except` clause.
-The :keyword:`!import` statement
-of the form ``from ... import *`` binds all names defined in the imported module, except those beginning with an underscore.
+The following constructs bind names: formal parameters to functions, :keyword:`import` statements, class and function definitions (these bind the class or function name in the defining block), and targets that are identifiers if occurring in an assignment (statement or expression), :keyword:`for` loop header, or after :keyword:`!as` in a :keyword:`with` statement or :keyword:`except` clause.
+The :keyword:`!match` statement may bind names within patterns upon successful pattern matches.
+The :keyword:`!import` statement of the form ``from ... import *`` binds all names defined in the imported module, except those beginning with an underscore.
 This form may only be used at the module level.